daithioc95/MS2/README.md

 ### Structure Plane
 - Navbar: The Navbar is a green colour to ensure the green brand image of Ireland is communicated to the visitor.
 - Header: The Navbar colour is used as the header font color throughout.
-- Backgroud: The background will consist of background images with a level of transparency applied.
+- Background: The background will consist of background images with a level of transparency applied.
-- FontAwesome: Font Awesome Icons were used throughout the website to provide more information links.
+- Font Awesome: Font Awesome Icons were used throughout the website to provide more information links.

 ### Skeleton Plane
 Once the sections and layout has been identified as in the previous planes we can get started with the Skeleton Plane.